swapnadeep016/FRONTEND-WEB-DEVELPMENT-UX-UI-WEB-DESIGNING-PORTFOLIO-LINKS-DONE-BY-ME/README.md

 • Designed a wireframe for the website using Photoshop.
 • Planned the workflow for the portfolio to achieve the design.
-• Programmed front end using HTML5, CSS3, bootstrap, JavaScript, and Jquery.
+• Programmed front end using HTML5, CSS3, bootstrap, JavaScript, Jquery and Wordpress Web Designing..
 • Developed a responsive portfolio website compatible with desktop, mobile and other screen sizes.
 • Tested the portfolio website on multiple browsers like Chrome, Firefox, Edge, and Safari